A first step for non-christians

 Our KidMin environments would be nothing without the volunteers that bring every aspect of the process to life.
 Their investment of leadership, time, and skills is invaluable.
 In this breakout, we’ll talk about the principles and tactics that help us build strong volunteer teams, and we’ll outline our strategy for building an army of leaders that will take our vision beyond what we could imagine.

 creating and delivering great student talks

 Speaking to middle and high school students every week is intimidating.
 How can we do it well with all of the other responsibilities we have?
-What are a few key things that ensure success?
-In this breakout, we’ll explore what we’ve learned about creating and delivering clear and compelling messages for students.
+What are a few key things that will ensure success?
+In this breakout, we’ll explore what we’ve learned about creating and delivering clear, compelling messages for students.

 leveraging digital communication to increase church engagement

 People inside and outside the church are living increasingly digital lifestyles.
-While this creates opportunities to connect with them earlier and more often than before, it comes with a problem.
-In a word: technology.
-It’s notoriously expensive, stubbornly complicated, the people who understand it are hard to find, and now, more than ever, we find ourselves reliant on it to do what we’re called to do.
+While this creates opportunities to connect with them earlier and more often than before, it comes with a challenge—technology.
+It’s notoriously expensive, stubbornly complicated, the people who understand it are hard to find, and now more than ever, we find ourselves relying on it to do what we’re called to do.
 Join this session to explore how we’re leveraging digital marketing techniques and communication platforms to connect with unchurched people in new ways.

 staff check-up: developing and keeping a healthy staff